ShadowOne333/Zelda2-Redux/ReadMe.md

 * **Reduce Lag.ips**				- Reduces the amount of enemies that the spawner can put on-screen from 5 to 2, so that the lag caused by the number of sprites is greatly reduced.

+* **Reduce Text Sound.ips**			- Modifies the sound effect that plays when each character is parsed/written in the Dialog/Text box, to another sound effect that isn't as intrusive or noisy due to the increased text speed.

 * **Remove Low Health Beep.ips**		- Removes the sound that starts playing constantly when Link is at low health.

+* **Remove Text Sound.ips**			- Completely removes the sound effect that plays when each character is parsed/written in the Dialog/Text box.

 * **Revility Edition Sprites**			- New GFX optional patch, which combines assets from both "Rev Edition" and "New Link Sprite".